-To provide the high-quality education available in a progressive learning environment.
+To provide the high-quality education available in TCM herbal dietary therapy and Tui Na therapy in a progressive learning environment.

-To provide the community with a highly competent and readily available source for various majors.
+To provide the community with a highly competent and readily available source for TCM herbal dietary therapy and Tui Na therapy.